Adam Marcon: Return to state-league football

 Following his AFL de-listing from Richmond Marcon returned to play VFL football at Williamstown.
 He became the club's captain in 2018.

 Adam played his 100th game for Williamstown in their first home game of the 2021 season on the redeveloped surface defeating Port Melbourne and becoming a Life Member of the Williamstown Football Club.

 After his retirement from the Williamstown Football Club in 2021, he then signed with the Aberfeldie Football Club in the EDFL on a "Player-Coach" term for the upcoming 2022 Premier Season (A-Grade).
-In his first EDFL game Marcon kicked 2 goals in a 80-66 Win against Maribyrnong Park.
+In his first EDFL game Marcon kicked 2 goals in an 80–66 Win against Maribyrnong Park.

 Other work

 Outside of football, Marcon works as a school PE teacher at Penleigh and Essendon Grammar School, where he is a school coordinator.